cgabriel5/funneljs/README.md

 <a name="the-stack"></a>
 ### The Stack

 The initial elements that are passed to the `Funnel` instance make up the first stack.
-Each method (filter) used after that will create an additional element stack.
+Each filter used after that will create an additional element stack based on the last (most current) stack.
 Therefore, the `getStack` method will always return a stack, or element collection.
-By default it returns the last stack but can return any of the previous stacks.
+By default it returns the last stack but can return any of the previous stacks, provided the index of the stack to return.
 The `getElement` method will always return the _first_ element of the _last_ stack.

 ```js
 // For example, the following contains 2 stacks...